 2.16.1.3.
 Executive Officer (CCE).
 Acts as liaison between the cadet corps and group staff.
 Conducts periodic executive officer meetings for input to commanders.
 Ensures flight and squadron first sergeants carry out assigned duties and responsibilities.
 Monitors cadet progress toward achieving goals.

 2.16.2.
 Awareness Presentation Team Commander (AP/CC).
 Leads a team devoted to researching current social issues/problems and presenting and educating cadets, students within the school, and students in the local community.
-Researches and discusses current social issues.
+Research and discuss current social issues.
 Seeks subject matter expert materials and resources to set up training for the team.
 Creates at least one presentation on one subject every semester and presents it to the corps; presentations should be completed no later than Monday of the last week of the month.
 Make appointments with the counselors and administrators to discuss presenting the material within the school; contact the PE department, health, and Social Studies teachers with approval from the ASI/SASI.
-Members selected based on overall performance in JROTC.
+Members are selected based on overall performance in JROTC.

 2.16.3.
 Drill Team Commander (DT/CC).
 Supports the MO-851st AFJROTC mission by effectively managing and leading the Drill Team in both standard obligations as well as drill meets, performances, and setting the standard in behavior and appearance for other cadets to follow.
 Supervises cadet performance, conduct, and potential.
 Informs Group Commander on the status of the team.
 Ensures all individual team commanders carry out their responsibilities.
 Recruits, organizes, and trains team members.
 Ensures all equipment is accounted for, operable, and put away after all details/performances.